 Matt's a sharer.
 He takes the forge on the road for demonstrations at festivals, conferences, even corporate events.
 He usually has a handful of apprentices.

-Matt apprenticed at a traditional blacksmith shop at when he was 17 years old, and he's been heavily involved in the steel industry ever since.
-He has been teaching at the University of Utah Continuing Education program for several years.
+Matt apprenticed at a traditional blacksmith shop at This Is The Place Heritage Park when he was 17 years old, and he's been heavily involved in the steel industry ever since.
+He has been teaching classes at the University of Utah Continuing Education program for several years.

 As a member of the Society for Creative Anachronism, Matt can often be seen towering over people on the battle field, wearing 80 pounds of armor and swinging a two-handed great sword.
 Matt is the master of the local SCA blacksmiths guild and quite a few re-enactors get their first experience with medieval blacksmithing from Matt.